 – Which tasks have been on your list forever and have never been finished – are these ever going to get done?

-Go through and give your lists a good culling – it will reduce the pressure and allow you to focus on what’s important
+Go through and cross off anything that no longer needs to be there – it will reduce the pressure and allow you to focus on what’s important.

 Once you’re feeling calm, decide on your first step.
 Focusing on this will help you move forward quickly because you’re not trying to do everything at once.

-There is an expression ‘You can only eat an elephant one chunk at a time’.
-So, chunk projects down into manageable, bite-sized steps and start working your way through them one at a time.
+There’s an expression ‘You can only eat an elephant one bite at a time’.
+So, chunk projects down into manageable, bite-sized steps and start working your way through them, one at a time.

-Before long, you’ll be operating in a calm and productive way.
+Before long, you’ll be back to operating in a calm and productive way.